forgemedia/uGraphics/README.md

-The application starts at `server.ts` - read the comments there for a walkthrough of how it works under the hood
+The application starts at `server.js` - read the comments there for a walkthrough of how it works under the hood

 Developed against node v8.9.4